Donovan McClelland: Background

 McClelland was appointed deputy speaker in February 2000.
 He was chairman of the Standards and Privileges Committee and a member of the Public Accounts Committee.

 Educated at Ballymena Academy, he went on to Trinity College, Dublin and Queen's University Belfast, where he graduated with a Bachelor of Science degree in economics.
-In 1973, McClelland joined the staff of Queen's University Belfast and began his career as a researcher/lecturer.
+In 1973, McClelland joined the staff of Queen's University Belfast and began his career as a researcher and lecturer.
 He joined the Department of Agriculture in 1975 and, in 1978, took up a post as lecturer in economics at the University of Ulster.

 McClelland entered politics in 1989 when he was elected to Antrim Borough Council.
 He was elected as deputy mayor of the borough in 1999.
 He was an SDLP delegate to the Brooke/Mayhew talks in 1992 and a delegate to the Forum for Peace and Reconciliation, established by the Irish Government at Dublin Castle in 1994.

 McClelland was elected to the new Northern Ireland Forum in 1996 and was a member of the SDLP delegation to the Multi-party Talks chaired by Senator George Mitchell.
 He stood as a parliamentary candidate for the South Antrim constituency in the Westminster elections on three occasions.